agi-now/agci/README.md

 # Agent Code Interpreter

 ## About
-Library to convert python code to traversable [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and back to code.
+Library to convert python code to [Control Flow Graph](https://en.wikipedia.org/wiki/Control-flow_graph) and back to code.

-By traversable AST we mean AST where every node has "next" edge pointing to the next node to execute.
-Branching nodes have separate "next" edges for True and False condition.
-Regular python AST is not actually represented as graph, so we need to do this converions:
+The conversion is done with an intermediary step of converting to an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree):
-    `Python -> Python AST -> Traversable AST.`
+    `Python -> AST -> CFG.`
-Traversible AST is then being interpreted.
+CFG is then being interpreted.
-We need AST to be traversable in order to do pattern matching on it, traversability is not a requirement for running the code.
+We need CFG because we want to do pattern matching on the code while it's being executed.

 ## Interpreter Usage